Skip to main content

 -- Ronnie Koenig, TODAY

 • Scalesse's Delta incident drew nearly 500,000 TikTok likes and national coverage.
 Delta's initial offer was cab fare; the public response produced a repair commitment.
 TODAY reported the incident alongside the broader data: U.S. airlines lose or damage approximately 29 wheelchairs daily.
-The incident shows navigator-side/protest outperforming institutional complaint infrastructure -- public social documentation moved the carrier faster than formal process.
+Public social documentation moved the carrier faster than the formal complaint process, illustrating navigator-side protest outperforming the regulatory infrastructure designed to handle the same failure.

 In the news